-In the interests of natural justice, the school would wish to consider the previous behaviour of the student involved.
+In the interests of natural justice, the school would wish to consider the previous behaviour of the student involved and any mitigating circumstances.

 The following would normally incur an exclusion of a fixed term or permanent nature.
 DfE guidance is followed.